servetus/LowerGuide/README.md

 Replacement Lower Guide Plate for the Truvativ X-Guide Chain Guide
 ==================================================================

 This bicycle part is intended to be a replacement part for what's called the 'Lower Guide Plate' portion of the Truvativ X-Guide Chain Guide.
 The function of this part is to guide a loose chain back onto the gears should it come loose.
 Because of its position on the bike it is prone to failure.
-Unfortunatly Truvativ has not made replacements widely available for this non-essential part.
+Unfortunately Truvativ has not made replacements widely available for this non-essential part.

 Tested using Makerbot Thing-o-matic using ABS plastic.

+Available on Thingiverse at: http://www.thingiverse.com/thing:121543

 Printing Notes
 --------------